ctrimble/junit-guice/README.md

       .build();
 ```

-Then define some fields to inject
+Finally, define some fields to inject.

 ```
   @Inject
   public MyType myValue;
 ```

-You can use the GuiceRule with other rules using the RuleChain.
+If you need to use the GuiceRule with other rules, then include it in a RuleChain.

 ```
 import org.junit.rules.RuleChain;